Keep Windows PCs Awake with PowerToys

 Select Automatically start PowerToys (Preview) on the next screen at logon.

-After installing the app, close out the PowerToys Welcome screen at the first launch.
+After installing the app, close the PowerToys Welcome screen when it first launches.
 Then go to the Start menu and search for “PowerToys,” as highlighted below.

 Then right-click the app icon and select Run as administrator.